open/close all folders

-- Tony Stark and Dr. Yinsen are abducted and told to build the Jericho missile by Islamic extremists or be executed.
+- Iron Man: Tony Stark and Dr. Yinsen are abducted and told to build the Jericho missile by Islamic extremists or be executed.
 They Take a Third Option.

-- The Avengers, Astrophysicist Dr. Erik Selvig was kidnapped and forced by Loki to help build a portal device powered by the Tesseract
+- The Avengers, Astrophysicist Dr. Erik Selvig was kidnapped and brainwashed by Loki to help build a portal device powered by the Tesseract

 - The Pink Panther Strikes Again had the now-evil and insane Dreyfus capturing a scientist (and his Beautiful Daughter) to build a disintegration ray.